Hour of the Wolf (album)

 Hour of the Wolf is the eighth studio album by Canadian-American rock band Steppenwolf.
 The album was released in September 1975, by Epic Records.
-Andy Chapin replaced long time keyboardist Goldy McJohn on this album.
+Andy Chapin replaced original keyboardist Goldy McJohn on the album.

 Reception

 AllMusic gave the album a negative retrospective review, saying the songs are all competent but adhere too closely to Steppenwolf formulas that had already been played out.

-Hour Of The Wolf, was a good album but it didn't have that signature hit single their previous albums had.
-"Caroline..," a Mars Bonfire penned song was released as a single but failed to chart.
-Another Mars Bonfire song that was an outtake, "Killer Riff," was said to have been a better choice for a single.
-But it didn't make it onto the album.